terrytangyuan/terrytangyuan/README.md

 <p align="center">👉 Check out what I've been working on
 	<a href="https://github.com/sponsors/terrytangyuan">here</a> and follow me on <a href="https://twitter.com/TerryTangYuan">Twitter</a> and <a href="https://www.linkedin.com/in/terrytangyuan">LinkedIn</a> for updates!
 </p>
+<p align="center">🔔 You can <a href="https://calendly.com/chat-with-terry/">schedule time with me</a> to discuss open source collaboration and advisory opportunities.</p>
 <p align="center">🔥 Check out my new book
 	<a href="https://bit.ly/2RKv8Zo">Distributed Machine Learning Patterns</a> from Manning Publications!
 </p>